Aster family (Asteraceae)

 Cultivation: The preference is partial or dappled sunlight and mesic to dry conditions.
 Different kinds of soil are tolerated, including those containing loam, clay-loam, sand, or rocky material.
 Water-logged sites should be avoided.

 Faunal Associations: The flowerheads attract long-tongued bees (bumblebees, honeybees, Little Carpenter bees, Cuckoo bees, Mason bees), short-tongued bees (Halictid bees, Masked bees), predatory wasps, flies (Syrphid, Tachinid, & others), butterflies, skippers, and beetles.
 These insects suck nectar, collect pollen, or feed on pollen from the flowerheads.
 An oligolectic visitor, Andrena krigiana (Krigia Andrenid Bee), is specifically attracted to the flowerheads of Krigia spp.
+In addition to these floral visitors, an aphid, Uroleucon brachychaetum, sucks plant juices from these plants.
 Thus far, I have not observed any evidence that White-Tailed Deer feed on the foliage of Two-Flowered Cynthia, which contains a bitter white latex, although I would not rule out this possibility.

-Photographic Location: The photographs were taken along the edge of two wooded bluffs in Vermillion County, Illinois.
+Photographic Location: The photographs were taken along the edge of two wooded bluffs in Vermilion County, Illinois.

 Comments: The flowerheads and foliage of this wildflower are quite attractive.
 Most members of the Aster family with dandelion-like flowerheads (including other Krigia spp. in Illinois) have yellow ray florets, but the ray florets of Two-Flowered Cynthia often have an orange tint.
 Two-Flowered Cynthia has larger flowerheads (1" across or more), longer floral bracts (1/3" or more), and its achenes have more bristly hairs (20 or more) than either Krigia virginica or Krigia caespitosa (both annuals).
 Another species, Krigia dandelion (Potato Dandelion) has unbranched flowering stalks that each produce a single flowerhead.
 In contrast, Two-Flowered Cynthia has flowering stalks that branch above their uppermost cauline leaves, each stalk producing 2-5 flowerheads on separate peduncles.